orbitmines/archive/projects/Writing - 2024. A Universal Language.md

 And in the case of .orbit on one thing, it's already assumed to be connected one way, connect it the other way.

-Homotopy equivalence thing for collapsing an entire graph/ray to a single point is similar to copying again, move from one vertex which branches into two, is similar to having a ray which holds the initial on either side.
-Basically just removing the left one, this being the mechanism to collapse the entire graph to a point.
-Where in the case of cohomoloy, something stops this from happening.
-Additional structure at each of the points perhbaps?
-ANother layer of descriptionwhich says there's something in between.

 ---